tariqbio/tariqbio/README.md

 I’ve:
 - 🧪 Built and published a verified dataset for leaf disease classification
 - 🧠 Trained ViT & CNN models for 99.85% accuracy
-- 🎤 Supported international science communication for climate-smart agriculture
+- 🎤 Supported international conferences for science communication based on climate-smart agriculture
 - 📚 Taught over 150+ students Python, ML, and data science fundamentals

 I enjoy figuring things out — not just with code, but with **people, patterns, and purpose**.